SpeechieX/javascript-study-guide/README.md

 // I am invoking a function here: fn("argument")
 ```
-* closures
+* closures and the module pattern
 * callback functions: functions passed to other functions
 * lexical scope in JS: know if a variable is in scope
-    - new scope is defined within functions
+    - new scope is defined when a new function is defined
-* `return` keyword terminates the function and causes the function to be evaluated to whatever expression is to the right of the `return`
+* `return` keyword terminates the execution of a function and causes a function to be evaluated to whatever expression is to the right of the `return`
 * arrow functions
     - preserve lexical scope
     - implicit `return`